adamsilver/fdpb/09-an-expense-form.md

 The Add Another pattern works by giving users a single form, on a single page, submitted in a single step.
 However, the user can keep adding fields for how ever many expenses they need to add.
 For demonstration purposes, lets simplify the anatomy of an expense down to just a description and cost.

-### How It Might Look
+### How It Works

 ![Add another](./images/09/add-another-pattern.png)

 The form starts with enough fields to enter one expense.
 However, there's an Add Another button, that when pressed, will instantly clone the fields so that users can enter the details of an additional expense.

-Users can keep on doing this until they're done, at which point the user is able to submit all their expenses at once, with just a single trip to the server—speeding up the process quite drastically.
+Users can keep on doing this until they're done, at which point the user is able to submit all their expenses at once, with just a single trip to the server—speeding up the process drastically.

 *(Note: the basic experience (before adding the JavaScript enhancement), works the same way except that pressing the Add Another button will generate the new fields on the server.)*